Chapter 13

 "[23] ...
 I have worked much harder, been in prison more frequently, been flogged more severely, and been exposed to death again and again.
 [24] Five times I received from the Jews the forty lashes minus one.
 [25] Three times I was beaten with rods, once I was stoned, three times I was shipwrecked, I spent a night and a day in the open sea, [26] I have been constantly on the move.
 I have been in danger from rivers, in danger from bandits, in danger from my own countrymen, in danger from Gentiles; in danger in the city, in danger in the country, in danger at sea; and in danger from false brothers.
 [27] I have labored and toiled and have often gone without sleep; I have known hunger and thirst and have often gone without food; I have been cold and naked."

-With all of this in mind we find that our Jesus Christ warns us to beware of following or submitting to those who seek after the glory of man rather than God.
+We find that our Jesus Christ warns us to beware of following or imitating those who seek after the glory of man rather than God.
 To read His warning let us go to,

 Luke 20:46-47